 Admission into Florida's public universities is competitive.
-Prospective students should complete a rigorous curriculum in high school and apply to more than one university to increase their chance for acceptance.
-To qualify to enter one of Florida's public universities, a firsttime-in-college student must meet the following minimum requirements (credit earned by industry certification does not count for SUS admission):
+Prospective students should complete a rigorous course of study in high school and apply to more than one university to increase their chance for acceptance.
+To qualify to enter one of Florida's public universities, a first-time-in-college student must meet the following minimum requirements (credit earned by industry certification does not count for SUS admission):

-- High school graduation with a standard diploma
+- High school graduation with a standard diploma, a minimum of a 2.5 GPA, and admission test scores meeting minimum college-ready test scores per Board of Governors (BOG) Regulation 6.008

-- Admission test scores

-- 16 Credits of approved college preparatory academic courses
+- 16 credits of approved college preparatory academic courses per BOG Regulation 6.002

 - 4 English (3 with substantial writing)

-- 4 Mathematics (Algebra I level and above)
+- 4 Mathematics (Algebra 1 level and above)

 - 3 Natural Science (2 with substantial lab)

-- o 3 Social Science
+- 3 Social Science

-- 2 World Language (sequential, in the same language)
+- 2 World Language (sequential, in the same language or other equivalents)

-- 2 Approved electives
+- 2 approved electives

-State University System of Florida
+- State University System of Florida